Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

 Compared to previous works in surface codes, our protocol admits a lower logical error rate (see second column in Table.~\ref{t1}).
-Further, we claim that our protocol is optimal among all state injection protocols in CSS code.
-Let us clarify it clearly with the following theorem. \begin{theorem} For any CSS code with standard stabilizer measurement circuits, the lower bound of the logical error rate of a state injection protocol is ${4}/{15}p_2+p_I+{2}/{3}p_1+\mathcal{O}(p^2)$ under the circuit-level depolarizing noise model. \end{theorem}
+Further, we claim that the logical error rate of our protocol is lowest for state injection protocols among all CSS codes.
+Let us clarify it clearly with the following theorem. \begin{theorem} For any CSS code with standard stabilizer measurement circuits, the logical error rate of a state injection protocol is at least ${4}/{15}p_2+p_I+{2}/{3}p_1+\mathcal{O}(p^2)$ under the circuit-level depolarizing noise model. \end{theorem}